eric-cato-jr/HoneyPot/README.md

 ### Explanation

-The VM was connected to a Log Analytics Workspace (`LAW-soc-lab-0000`) to collect Windows Security Event logs.
+The VM was connected to a Log Analytics Workspace (`LAW-soc-lab-0000`) to collect Windows Security logs.

-We ran a KQL query filtering:
+A KQL query was executed to filter:

 - Event ID 4625 (Failed Logins)
-- Extracted attacker IP addresses
-- Enriched IP data with geographic lookup

-The query displayed:

 - Attacker IP addresses
+- Geographic location data

+The results showed:

+- Attacker IP
 - City
 - Country
 - Latitude & Longitude

-This allowed us to identify where attackers were attempting to log in from.
+This allowed identification of where brute-force attempts were originating.

 ---